-As a way to allow as many people as possible to experience Galaxy’s Edge, Disney is going to give guests a time slot where they will come to be admitted and a time they will also have to leave Star Wars Land.
+As a way to allow as many people as possible to experience the opening weeks of Galaxy’s Edge, Disney is going to give guests a time slot where they will come to be admitted and a time they will also have to leave Star Wars Land.
 Shifts will be in turns of 4 Hours each.

 We go more in-depth explaining the consequences of having Galaxy’s Edge as limited capacity, and we hope that Disney isn’t making a big mistake by making it this way.
 Again, as of now this is ONLY for the DISNEYLAND version.

 Though reservations will be required to enter Galaxy’s Edge in Disneyland from from May 31 – June 23, what happens when that period is over?
 Will things get out-of-hand with thousands spilling into Star Wars Land?

 Doesn’t seem that way.
 Disneyland is developing a virtual queuing system which starting June 24, will allow guests to avoid standing in lines that would be hours long just to get in to the land, and instead get into the virtual queue and be notified when their time slot to enter is ready.

 Guests will make a reservation for their “boarding pass” with the Disneyland app on their mobile phone once they enter Disneyland Park.
 They also can make paper reservations in one of the kiosks throughout the park.
 Reservations can only be made from inside the park and not outside.

 For all the official details please read our post on the Disneyland Virtual Queuing System where we explain everything you need to know about how this will work.

 Also we will keep an eye out if this type of system will also be implemented in the Walt Disney World version as well.